 The Spanish Health Insurance Card is obtained when a person decides that Spain is to be their normal place of residence which means that the Spanish authorities will inform authorities in their country of origin about this.

-- either you are covered by the public health system in your country of origin (with the document issued by the competent authority in aforesaid country).
+- you are covered by the public health system in your country of origin (with the document issued by the competent authority in aforesaid country).

-- or you are working in Spain.
+- you are working in Spain.

 Once this has been established, all those who wish to be covered by the system must apply for and process the Spanish Health Insurance Card (Tarjeta SIP) in order to have access to the health services and assistance.

 To apply for this card and find out what documentation is required in each case you should go to your local health centre and ask.